oconnor663/jacko.io/posts/object_soup.md

     and here's [a comparison with move semantics in C++ from one of my talks](https://www.youtube.com/watch?v=IPmRDS0OSxM&t=3020).

-[^already_wrong]: In fact, one of the clones has already gotten out of sync
+[^already_wrong]: In fact, one of the clones in this example is already out of
-    even in this tiny Playground example.
-The copy of Bob in Alice's friends list [didn't get
+    sync.
+The copy of Bob in Alice's friends list [doesn't get updated](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=e8bc304b0542b5db3cb8855912c197de)
-    updated](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=e8bc304b0542b5db3cb8855912c197de)
     by the second call to `add_friend`.